-Class-Less vs. Class-Based RPGs And The Eternity RPG Solution
+Classless RPG vs. Class-Based RPG And The Eternity TTRPG Solution

 This post is primarily for people who either love game design or who love learning about in-depth aspects of games – particularly roleplay games.
-This post isn’t so much a post about Eternity RPG (although we will talk about Eternity RPG quite a bit), but about RPGs in general.
-The topic is class-less vs. class-based RPGs.
-It’s a topic that is always circulating in the game design world, and we’ve been answering a lot of questions lately about this topic on various forums.
+This post isn’t so much a post about Eternity TTRPG (although we will talk about Eternity TTRPG quite a bit), but about the RPG and TTRPG genres in general.
+The topic is whether you should choose to play a classless RPG vs. class-based RPG.
+It’s a topic that’s always circulating in the game design world, and we’ve been answering a lot of questions lately about this topic on various forums.
 So, here’s our “official response” to which type of game we think is better.

 Our answer: we have no definite answer.

 It depends on the type of player and what they’re after, for which is “better.”
 If you are a game designer or you’re thinking about making a game, you will never please everyone.
 It’s good that you realize that now and never forget it.
-If you make the best game ever that is a class-less game, and you present it to people who love class-using RPGs, they will not like your game.
+If you make the best game ever that is a class-less game, and you present it to people who love class-based RPGs, they will not like (or at least will not love) your game.
 And vice versa.

 So, instead of giving a definite answer on which is better, we will simply give you the facts and let you decide.

 Class-Based RPG Pros